Hip Physical Therapists

 - Swelling, pain and tenderness, which are symptoms of hip bursitis

 The PT Procedure

-Your physical therapist at TRI Physical Therapy first assesses your hip through a variety of means, including:
+Your physical therapist at Tri PT in NY first assesses your hip through a variety of means, including:

 - Measuring the strength of your joint

 The next step is to tailor a plan of treatment designed to relieve or eliminate your specific hip pain.
 By reestablishing your proper posture and movement techniques, you can regain the range of motion and strength you enjoyed before your symptoms began.
 Your treatments may include:

 - Passive treatments, such as heat or ice to ease inflammation and encourage blood flow

 - Exercises to improve your flexibility and strength

 - A home exercise program to continue your recovery and treatment on a daily basis